epam/edp-admin-console/documentation/add_CD_pipelines.md

     - the Applications menu has the main information about the applications with the respective codebase Docker streams and links to Jenkins and Gerrit as well as the signification of the promotion in CD pipeline;

     - the Stages menu includes the stages data that was previously mentioned, the direct links to the respective to every stage OpenShift page, and the link to the Autotest details page in case there are added autotests.

-      _**NOTE**: In order to **remove a stage**, click the corresponding delete icon, type the CD pipeline name and confirm the deletion by clicking the Delete button.
+      _**NOTE**: The deletion of stages is performed sequentially, starting from the latest created stage.
+In order to **remove a stage**, click the corresponding delete icon, type the CD pipeline name and confirm the deletion by clicking the Delete button.
 If you remove the last stage, the whole CD pipeline will be removed as the CD pipeline does not exist without stages._

     ![addcdpip9](../readme-resource/addcdpipe9.png "addcdpipe9")